Campeche: the best-kept secret in Mexico

 Inspired by traditional Mexican cuisine and regional dishes, this restaurant located on 59th Street, a few steps from Puerta del Mar, offers a rich variety on its menu.
 Special mention should be made of a spectacular dessert: the apple cinnamon cheesecake, which is a family recipe.

 It is located in the southeast of the state and is a protected natural area, catalogued as the largest tropical reserve in Mexico.
 It is located 90 km. on the highway Escárcega-Chetumal.
-This area has ecosystems of great importance, richness and fragility, is a unique region that combines a tropical reserve with the Mayan civilization.
+This area has ecosystems of great importance, richness, and fragility is a unique region that combines a tropical reserve with the Mayan civilization.
 The vestiges of its ancient city and its well-preserved jungle are recognized by UNESCO as the only Mixed Heritage of Humanity in Mexico.

 This area, which means House of Itzaes, is located 61 kilometers southeast of Campeche City.
-Edzná had numerous religious, administrative and housing buildings distributed in an area of approximately 25 km2.
-Its architecture is influenced by the Puuc, Petén and Chenes styles.
+Edzná had numerous religious, administrative, and housing buildings distributed in an area of approximately 25 km2.
+Its architecture is influenced by the Puuc, Petén, and Chenes styles.

 The House of Crafts Tukulná

-Its name means House of Thought, and here you will find exhibition rooms with the various types of natural crafts of the state, such as Tepakán pottery, works made from bull horn, hammock weaving, the making of jipi hats and other palm articles.
+Its name means House of Thought, and here you will find exhibition rooms with the various types of natural crafts of the state, such as Tepakán pottery, works made from bull horn, hammock weaving, the making of jipi hats, and other palm articles.
 It is located in construction that dates from the eighteenth century, rebuilt in 1993.

 Bécal is a town located in the north of the state, on the border with Yucatán.
 Here you can admire one of the most beautiful traditions of Campeche, which is the hand-made elaboration of the jipi hats.
-These are woven inside limestone caves, as the humidity favors the jipi palm to keep them flexible and not to break.
+These are woven inside limestone caves, as the humidity favors the jipi palm to keep them flexible and not break.